 Success story: Niche shop has taken control of inventory.

 Company: City Beer Store, beer shop and tasting bar

 Unlike traditional POS systems, mobile POS systems go beyond merely completing transactions.
-They can also integrate front- and back-end processes, which results in an efficient, streamlined reporting system.
+They can also integrate front- and back-end processes, resulting in an efficient, streamlined reporting system.
 For businesses like City Beer Store, this means being able to take the reins of their operations.
 A case study by Revel Systems reveals how its mobile POS station helped City Beer Store take control of its inventory.

-“Instead of coming into the office and taking hours to count inventory, items purchased are automatically withdrawn, and the inventory is updated in real time,” said Patrick Donnelly, former director of marketing at Revel Systems.
+“Instead of coming into the office and taking hours to count inventory, items purchased are automatically withdrawn and the inventory is updated in real time,” said Patrick Donnelly, former director of marketing at Revel Systems.
 Automating inventory control also resulted in lower labor costs, the case study revealed.

 “Revel has saved me five to 10 hours a week on inventory and planning, giving me more time to run my business and make better decisions,” said Craig Wathen, owner of City Beer Store.
-[Related content: Choose one of the best POS systems for your business.]

 Mobile POS solution: Epicor Mobile Manager, a smartphone app that lets businesses remotely manage orders and sales

-Epicor’s mobile POS solution also enables Lindner to manage the orders remotely.
+Epicor’s mobile POS solution also enables Lindner to manage orders remotely.
 He uses his smartphone at home to review and finalize orders, and to add top-selling items to orders.
-“Now I can ensure the orders are more accurate and better reflect what we are selling.
-Mobile Manager has made it easier for me to be more involved in the ordering process.”
+“Now I can ensure the orders are more accurate and better reflect what we are selling,” Lindner said.
+“Mobile Manager has made it easier for me to be more involved in the ordering process.”

-Getting a mobile POS system
+Keep business moving with a mobile POS system